Evaluating the Definite Integral: ∫₁⁶⁴ (2/3)x^(2/3) dx

 Practical Applications and Interpretations

 Definite integrals have widespread applications across various disciplines.
-In physics, they are used to calculate work done by a variable force, displacement, and other quantities involving accumulated change.
+Still, in physics, they are used to calculate work done by a variable force, displacement, and other quantities involving accumulated change.
 In engineering, they find use in determining areas of irregular shapes, volumes of solids of revolution, and moments of inertia.
 Economists use definite integrals to calculate total cost, total revenue, and consumer surplus.

 Frequently Asked Questions (FAQ)